 Hi-van is supported by its audience.
-When you purchase through links on my site, I may earn an affiliate commission.
+When you purchase using our links, we may earn an affiliate commission (no added cost to you).
 Learn more

 Lice is a frustrating, infesting parasite that needs hair follicles to survive.
 These parasites spread their eggs from one human to another, making them difficult to stop.
 Since campers often gather in close groups, it’s understandable that you might be worried about lice and other parasites spreading during your next vacation.

-You can get lice from camping because lice spread through human contact.
-While they can’t hop or fly, lice can crawl on hands, heads, arms, legs, and anywhere else with hair.
 Scrub permethrin lotion and warm water on the area, then wash your camping clothes on a hot cycle to eliminate the lice.

 In this post, we’ll discuss whether or not camping is safe against lice, how you can prevent outbreaks and protect yourself, and why you shouldn’t go camping if you or anyone in your family has lice.